-As at December 31, 2023, the economic capital adequacy ratio for the DZ BANK Group was calculated at 213.8 percent.
-The comparable figure as at December 31, 2022 was 222.4 percent.
-As at the reporting date, the ratio was above the external minimum target, the internal observation threshold, and the internal minimum threshold.
-The target/threshold values are shown in Fig. VII.3.
+As at December 31, 2024, the economic capital adequacy ratio for the DZ BANK Group was calculated at 197.6 percent.
+The comparable figure as at December 31, 2023 was 209.1 percent.
+The decrease in available internal capital compared with December 31, 2023 was sharper than the decrease in aggregate risk.
+This led to a decline in economic capital adequacy.

+As at the reporting date, the economic capital adequacy ratio was above the external minimum target, the internal minimum threshold, and the internal observation threshold.
+The target/threshold values are shown in Fig. VI.3.